Lemoncode/webpack-by-sample/05 Misc/06 Webpack Config Reload/README.md

 Now open `webpack.config.js` and just add a empty line at the end to force a change.
 Save it and look at the terminal.

 ![Command Prompt Restart](../../99%20Readme%20Resources/00%20Intro/BONUS%20Auto%20Restart%20DevServer/commandPrompt_restart.png)

+# Credits

+This sample has been created thanks to @fjcalzado and @adrigardi90 contributions.